mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/install/install.md

 To install global prometheus, enable global prometheus box to be checked and slave prometheus end points needs to be passed as target with in single quotes comma separated.

 Note: enable global prometheus box only to be checked when you require federation else its not recommended to be checked.

+## Install HA-Prometheus standalone with no linkage to Alert Manager\Global Prometheus:

+To Install HA-Prometheus server without alert manager\global prometheus , you would require to simply not to check alert manager check box , alert manager target check box and global prometheus check box.

+With these configuration HA-Prometheus server would be launched without pointing to HA-Alert Manager.

 ## Installing multiple instances